 3. Close Apps and Activities from the Background

 This one applies to PCs and laptops with low RAM numbers.
-When you have too many apps and activity processes running in the background, it interferes with the Microsoft Teams and its functionalities, such as screen sharing.
+When you have too many apps and activity processes running in the background, it interferes with Microsoft Teams and its functionalities, such as screen sharing.

 Follow the steps below to close apps and activities in the background.